The Backbone of the Sanctuary

 Hal is our Marketing and Communications Coordinator.
 He worked in arts management for many years, principally in theatres and art galleries.
 Marketing and communications was an integral part of these businesses.

 Hal considers it a privilege to work at the Brook Waimārama Sanctuary as he has a firm commitment to caring for our environment.

 Steffi is our Biosecurity Ranger.
 She is from Germany, where she completed her Bachelor of Science degree in Landscape Architecture and Landscape Planning.
 She is fascinated with the flora and fauna in New Zealand and she is very excited to become a part of the Brook Waimārama Sanctuary.

-The Sanctuary is administered by a charitable trust with a board of eight volunteer Trustees.
+The Sanctuary is administered by a charitable Trust with a board of nine volunteer Trustees.

-Chris Hawkes (Chair) has enjoyed a busy management career, mainly in the agriculture and fast-moving consumer goods (or food and beverage supply?) markets.
+Chris Hawkes (Chair) has enjoyed a busy management career, mainly in the agriculture and fast-moving consumer goods markets.
 For the last five years, Chris has been on the Board, and is now current Chair, of Kaiteriteri Recreation Reserve.
 He became a BWST trustee and chair 2019.